sutta » mn » Majjhima Nikāya 127

 Idha pana, gahapati, ekacco ‘appamāṇābhā’ti pharitvā adhimuccitvā viharati.

-Next, take someone who meditates determined on pervading ‘limitless radiance’.
+Next, take someone who meditates focused on pervading ‘limitless radiance’.

 So kāyassa bhedā paraṁ maraṇā appamāṇābhānaṁ devānaṁ sahabyataṁ upapajjati.